-Almonds are an excellent source of vitamin E, biotin, manganese, copper, magnesium, fiber, monounsaturated fats, and protein.
-This humble nut is a life saver for people with intolerances as it can easily be made into a flour for baking or into a milk alternative.
+Almonds are an excellent source of vitamin E, biotin, manganese, copper, magnesium, fibre, monounsaturated fats, and protein.
+This humble nut is a lifesaver for people with intolerances as it can easily be made into a flour for baking or into a milk alternative.
 Other nuts worthy of a mention are Brazil nuts for their high selenium content (thyroid health) and walnuts for their healthy fat profile.
-Seeds are very similar to nuts in their nutritional profile as they contain healthy fats, fiber, and essential minerals.
+Seeds are very similar to nuts in their nutritional profile as they contain healthy fats, fibre, and essential minerals.

 This little gem is having a surge in popularity at the moment with avocado roses and smashed avocado taking over Instagram.
-They are rich in monounsaturated fat, potassium (more than bananas!), vitamin E, B, K, C, folic acid, and fiber.
-This fruit is great for cardiovascular health due to the heart healthy fats that are comprised of oleic acid.
-Avocado is also protective to the eyes due to the phytochemicals lutein and zeaxanthin.
-The high fiber content of avocados help you stay full for longer, and have been shown to support weight loss.
+They are rich in monounsaturated fat, potassium (more than bananas!), vitamin E, B, K, C, folic acid, and fibre.
+This fruit is great for cardiovascular health due to the heart-healthy fats that are comprised of oleic acid.
+Avocado is also protective of the eyes due to the phytochemicals lutein and zeaxanthin.
+The high fibre content of avocados helps you stay full for longer, and have been shown to support weight loss.

 And for the brave…

 For those who want to boost their nutritional intake, organic liver is the food for you.
 I haven’t detailed the nutritional benefits of liver on this list as I find most people will simply not eat it.
 However, if liver appeals to you, then take my word for it that you will get about as many nutrients as you possibly can from a serve of liver…please just make sure that it is from a healthy animal that has been grass fed and pasture raised.

 Are trying to make good eating habits to stick?
 Then print out this free download on the best food choices to make.